What is the Medical Elective Internship in Belize all about?

 Role of the Medical Intern

 The role of the volunteer depends largely on their skills and experience.
 Medical students, duties may include administering medication, giving vaccinations, taking vitals and providing general health care, shadowing lead practitioners and providing assistance on daily routines.
 Those with specialist skills can be placed as required in areas including: Urology, Gynaecology, Dermatology, Pharmacy, dentistry, ER, mobile clinics and General Practitioners..
 Your competence will be monitored by the local team and feedback given to you regarding your progress.
 Please be aware that any treatment will be at the discretion of the local team and will be determined by the skills, aptitude and attitude displayed during your placement.

 All volunteers must be in their final year of medical school onto be accepted onto this placement.

-You will be asked to send your CV/Resume and transcripts before being accepted onto this project so that we can send it to the team in Belize to review, then they can select the best placement for you.
+You will be asked to send your CV/Resume and transcripts before being accepted on this project so that we can send it to the team in Belize to review, then they can select the best placement for you.
 All interns will be required to bring their own scrubs and appropriate shoes for working in a hospital.